 This data can be directly imported into Excel and refreshed automatically as new weather data becomes available.

 Results/day - Free plans include a limit on the number of Queries Results that can be retrieved in any 24 hour period.

 Note that A single 15-day forecast query counts as a single Query Result while each history record returned counts as a Query Result.

-Results/query - The Records/query limit indicates the maximum number of records that may be returned by a single query.
+Results/query - The Results/query limit indicates the maximum number of records that may be returned by a single query.

 If you need more records than is indicated for your plan, you will need to break your query into multiple, smaller queries that fit below your record limit.